 Students typically enroll in three to five courses.
 All courses offered in London are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

-London will serve as a classroom as much as the center itself, with visits to London’s exceptional museums, galleries, and the House of Commons.
-In addition, you will enjoy theater and concert productions often complemented by private talks with directors or prominent actors.
 Courses are taught by British faculty who have experience teaching US students as well as considerable practical experience in the related field they are teaching—including professional actors, artists and the founder of the European Policy Information Centre.
 Courses make use of a variety of materials and texts, all of which are included in the program fee.

 Please click here to see a sample weekly schedule for the program - please note most students take 3-4 of the listed courses and all courses/times are subject to change.